Foreign relations of Iraq: Soviet influence on Iraq during the Cold War

 When the Ba'ath party came to power in 1968, it also repressed communist militants at first.
 But in 1970, the death of Nasser distanced Egypt from the Soviet Union (Anwar Sadat officially made it pass into the American camp in 1976), pushing the latter to seek new Arab allies, and at the same time, to secure its oil supply.
 Aware of this opportunity and in search of legitimacy on the international scene, the new Iraqi government made peace with the ICP, and Saddam Hussein, vice-president of Iraq went to Moscow to reaffirm the ties between the Soviet Union and Iraq.
 Wary at first, the Pravda finally accepted this outstretched hand, and in January 1971, sent to Iraq economic, trade union, cultural, scientific, and political delegations.
 In February 1972, Ahmad Hassan al-Bakr and Saddam Hussein went again to the USSR, and committed to deepening their relations with Moscow, which announced for Iraq aid in the oil sector and support for the "struggle of the Arab peoples in the Arabian Gulf".
 Ahmad Hassan al-Bakr signed a treaty of friendship and cooperation with his Soviet counterpart Alexei Kosygin.
 With this agreement, Moscow ambitious to substitute Iraq for Egypt as the pillar of its influence in the Middle East.

-Signature in 1972 of a friendship treaty between Iraq and the USSR by Presidents Ahmed Hassan al-Bakr (right) and Alexei Kosygin (left).

 On the national level, a pact bringing together the Ba'ath party, the communist party and the Kurdish Democratic Party was signed in 1973, and allowed two communist ministers to enter the government, although only the Ba'athists held power within the Revolutionary Command Council.
 The communists, denouncing this state of affairs, were excluded from the government in 1977, and suffered new repression in May and July 1978.
 This caused a new cooling of its relations with the Soviet Union, which Iraq compensated by a rapprochement with France of Valéry Giscard d'Estaing.

 Two years later, the attack on Iran by Iraq placed Pravda in a delicate position.
 Although linked to Iraq by the 1972 treaties, the use of Russian weapons to bomb Iran pushed the Soviet Union to reduce its deliveries, attracting violent criticism from Saddam Hussein, who at the same time, condemned the Soviet invasion of Afghanistan (1979-1989).
 The objective of the Soviets in the Middle East was then to forge relations with the "anti-imperialist" governments, which included the socialist Arab countries (including the Democratic Republic of Afghanistan), but also Iran, become enemy of the United States after the 1979 revolution.